 They didn’t know about the fear and shame I walked with everyday,

-I’m sure only a few knew of the mask I wore,
+Few knew of the mask I wore,

 It only took their being in my life,

-That changed my whole life,
+To change my whole life,

-They never had a chance at ruining me,
+They never had a chance at ruining me.

-I had stronger men than them, loving, safe, and balanced,
+I had stronger men than them,

 They helped to save me from being unable to escape the bitterness and nightmares and fear,

-Because deep down I always know there is a yin and yang,
+Because deep down I always know there is a yin and yang.

 Wherever there is darkness, there is light,